Message in a Backpack ™ Nature Play with Sensitive Children

 Photograph: © Getty Images

-Becky L. DelVecchio, MEd, is a doctoral candidate at the University of Massachusetts in Boston, Massachusetts.
-She also serves as adjunct faculty for the Early Childhood Education program at Great Bay Community College in Portsmouth, New Hampshire.
+Becky L. DelVecchio, MEd, is adjunct faculty for the Early Childhood Education program at Great Bay Community College in Portsmouth, New Hampshire and Quincy College in Quincy, Massachusetts.

 Susan Ferguson is a lead teacher at the Wellesley College Child Study Center in Wellesley, Massachusetts.